Lisp-Stat/documentation/content/en/docs/Cookbooks/quick-plot.md

 ### Line with point markers

-Set `:point t` to overlay point marks on each data position — useful for sparse data or when exact values matter:
+Set `:point t` to overlay point marks on each data position — useful for sparse data or when exact values matter.
+Note that `:x-type :temporal` is required here because the `:year` field in `vgcars` is stored as a date string rather than an integer:

 ```lisp
 (qplot 'mpg-trend vgcars